-Well, Ted Koppel also happens to be the author of the well-respected book Lights Out which talks about the risk of electromagnetic pulse.
+Well, Ted Koppel also happens to be the author of the well-respected book Lights Out (Amazon link) which talks about the risk of electromagnetic pulse.

 He has openly talked about his disaster preparations on liberal news outlets, such as on The Daily Show with Trevor Noah.

 I Consider It My Patriotic Duty to Show People How Normal Preppers Are